sether31/LMS/README.md

 #### 3. **Set up a local server with XAMPP:**
 - Launch your XAMPP and start your Apache and MySql.
 - Place the Kitchenomachia-Academy project folder inside the htdocs directory of your XAMPP installation (this is found in C:\xampp\htdocs).
-- Finally, Open your browser and go to http://localhost/Kitchenomachia/index.html to access the platform locally.
+- Finally, Open your browser and go to http://localhost/Kitchenomachia-Academy/index.php to access the platform locally.

 ## Technologies Used
 #### Frontend
   + HTML & CSS:
   + JavaScript (ES6+).
   + ESLint
-  + Prettier
   + Node package manager (NPM)

 #### Backend: